 Shape or .xml file related to the GCPs used to assest the final result.
+This file is optional.

 Name of the Digital Elevation Model file.
 This should be referred to the ellipsoid.
 This file is optional.
 In case it is omitted, the ellipsoidal height and the relevant cartographic reference system, must be entered.